Product overview

 How is cT1 generated?

-LiverMultiScan - Clinical Utility
+Clinical Utility

 MASLD & MASH

-Metabolic dysfunction-associated steatotic liver disease is defined as steatotic liver disease in the presence of one or more cardiometabolic risk factors.
+Metabolic dysfunction-associated steatotic liver disease (MASLD) is defined as steatotic liver disease in the presence of one or more cardiometabolic risk factors.
 The spectrum of MASLD ranges from simple steatosis to metabolic dysfunction-associated steatotohepatitis (MASH), fibrosis, cirrhosis and MASH-related hepatocellular carcinoma (HCC).
+It has a global prevalence of > 30% and this is rapidly increasing.

-Autoimmune hepatitis
+Autoimmune Hepatitis

 LiverMultiScan has further utility as an adjunct biomarker to monitor patients with autoimmune hepatitis over time and to assist treatment withdrawal decisions, by aiding risk-stratification without the use of percutaneous liver biopsy.